MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/with-office-365.md

 2. Once the account has been created (or converted to a resource account), you should apply recommended parameters to the resource account, such as automatically accepting meeting invites.

-3. Shared Teams devices require that the resource accounrt password does not expire.
+3. Shared Teams devices require that the resource account password does not expire.
 Therefore, the next step is to disable password expiration.

 4. Finally, you need to assign an appropriate Microsoft 365 or Office 365 license so the account can sign in to Microsoft Teams.